gmc-code/PC-microbit-micropython/docs/lessons/Practice_tasks_1_Answers.rst

     4. Write code to repetitively display 3 different shapes using a list.
     5. Write code to repetitively scroll the numbers 1 to 9 using a while loop.
     6. Write code to repetitively scroll the numbers 5 to 0 using a while loop.
-    7. Write code to repetitively scroll the numbers from the list 2, 3, 5, 7, 11, 13, 17, 19 via a for loop.
+    7. Write code to repetitively scroll the numbers from the list 2, 3, 5, 7, 11, 13, 17, 19 via a for-loop.
-    8. Write code to repetitively scroll the numbers 1 to 9 using a for loop using the range function.
+    8. Write code to repetitively scroll the numbers 1 to 9 using a for-loop using the range function.

 1. Write code to repetitively display 'Hello' one character at a time.